What Are The Mariners Waiting For?

 Castillo is still a Mariner and the offense looks no better, meanwhile the teams around them have taken steps forward.

 The Rangers have strengthened their order with a couple of moves (Joc Pederson & Jake Burger).
-The Tigers added reliever Tommy Kahnle and keep talking to both third baseman Alex Bregman and pitcher Jack Flaherty.
+The Tigers added second baseman Gletber Torres and reliever Tommy Kahnle and keep talking to both third baseman Alex Bregman and pitcher Jack Flaherty.

 The Royals traded for Jonathan India before signing Carlos Estévez for the back end of their bullpen.
 Meanwhile Mariners fans sit and wait.